bitrockteam/kafka-dvs-ui/README.md

 ### Things to keep in mind
 * The Vuex store contains **only** global values for the application, the real time data coming from the websockets is processed & rendered directly in the relative component state.
 Otherwise the store would act as a computational bottleneck.
 * Each widget in the dashboard is **independent** on getting the data from the backend and is also exported as dedicated module for lazy loading.
 Both of these approaches also results in a better development experience.
-* For a cleaner UX, the map will show only **the latest 100 RSVP events**.
+* For a cleaner UX, the map will show only **up to 1000 flights**.
 The amount of markers for the "time window" is defined in the Vuex store.

 ## How to contribute
 Pull Request Submitting Process: